-This bacteria is one of the most common causes of "kennel cough" in dogs but it isn't the only one.
-Bordatella bronchiseptica does not cause a problem in people but if dogs get it, a number of respiratory symptoms, including coughing, can ensue.
+This bacteria is one of the most common causes of kennel cough in dogs, but it isn't the only one.
+Bordatella bronchiseptica does not cause a problem in people, but if dogs get it, it can cause a number of respiratory symptoms, including coughing.
 If left untreated, pneumonia can even develop.
-A vaccine is often used to help decrease the likelihood of a dog getting this highly contagious disease if your dog is at risk for this disease.
+A vaccine is often used to help decrease the likelihood of a dog getting this highly contagious disease.

 This virus can cause respiratory and other serious symptoms and is highly contagious between dogs.
-The distemper vaccine is one of the core vaccines that all dogs should regularly get since there is no cure for this disease.
-Coughing and difficulty breathing eventually leads to paw pad changes, pneumonia, seizures, and other symptoms until death ultimately occurs.
+The distemper vaccine is one of the core vaccines that all dogs should regularly get, since there is no cure for this disease.
+Dogs suffering from distemper experience coughing and difficulty breathing, which eventually leads to paw pad changes, pneumonia, seizures, and other symptoms.
+Distemper can be fatal.

-Also known as CPIV, canine parainfluenza is not the same as canine flu but it is still highly contagious between dogs.
-Like bordatella, the parainfluenza virus can be a cause of "kennel cough" resulting in respiratory symptoms such as coughing and a runny nose.
-It is often included as part of a combination vaccine with several core vaccines but is not considered a core vaccine itself.
-Dog owners should discuss vaccinated their dogs for parainfluenza with their veterinarian if their dogs are exposed to other dogs.
+Also known as CPIV, canine parainfluenza is not the same as canine flu, but it is still highly contagious between dogs.
+Like bordatella, the parainfluenza virus can be a cause of kennel cough, leading to respiratory symptoms such as coughing and a runny nose.
+There is a parainfluenza vaccine that is often included as part of a combination vaccine with several core shots, but this vaccine is not considered a core vaccine itself.
+If your dogs are often in close contact with other dogs, discuss vaccinating them for parainfluenza with your veterinarian.

-Like the common cold, dogs cannot catch the flu from a person but dogs are susceptible to canine influenza, more commonly known as the dog flu.
-Two viruses are responsible for canine fluenza - H3N2 and H3N8.
-These viruses cause respiratory symptoms in infected dogs but fatalities are rare if the disease is treated.
+As with the common cold, dogs cannot catch the flu from a person, but dogs are susceptible to canine influenza, more commonly known as the dog flu.
+Two viruses are responsible for canine influenzaL H3N2 and H3N8.
+These viruses cause respiratory symptoms in infected dogs, but serious illness is rare if the disease is treated.
 Vaccines for both flu virus strains exist and may be recommended for dogs regularly exposed to other dogs through boarding, daycare, and shows.

 While rare, a form of coronavirus in dogs can cause respiratory symptoms.
-It is not the same as the human coronavirus disease, COVID-19.
-The infection is typically mild with typical respiratory symptoms including coughing and sneezing.
-It may be seen concurrently with other respiratory infections that cause "kennel cough."
+It is not contagious to people.
+The infection is typically mild, with respiratory symptoms including coughing and sneezing.
+It may be seen concurrently with other respiratory infections that cause kennel cough.